 This Approach Confuses Recognition with Existence

 While it’s clear people groups employ moral principles to further their own well-being and survivability, those who claim societies are the source of such principles—either through some process of social progress or psychological evolution—are confusing moral recognition with moral existence.
 Even the most robust evolutionary proposals related to the origin of moral truth simply offer a description of why and how humans have employed moral principles to increase their survivability.
 Cultures may recognize and employ moral principles, but this doesn’t mean they created these principles.
 In fact, many scientists and philosophers are suspicious about any causal relationship between evolution and moral virtue.
 The evolutionary process often results in disharmony and strife; morality seems to require us to overcome the “evolved beast” in each of us.
+The best explanation for the existence of transcendent moral truth is simply the existence of a transcendent source of moral obligation “outside” the room of the natural universe.
+Click To Tweet

 Moral relativism is simply another failed attempt to stay “inside the room” of the natural universe to explain the existence of objective moral truths.
 The best explanation for the existence of transcendent moral truth is simply the existence of a transcendent source of moral obligation “outside” the room of the natural universe.
 This brief summary is excerpted from God’s Crime Scene and is part of a larger chapter on the existence of objective, transcendent moral truths.
 The existence of moral truth and obligation is just one of eight evidences “inside the room” that point to the reasonable inference of a Creator God “outside the room.”
 For a much more detailed examination of this important piece of evidence, please read Chapter Seven: Law and Order – Is Morality More Than An Opinion?